netmodules/NetModules.Settings.LocalSettings/README.md

 It is designed to load and return configuration settings for other modules from a local file if a NetModules module raises a [GetSettingEvent](https://github.com/netmodules/NetModules/blob/main/NetModules/Events/GetSettingEvent.cs) or uses its [GetSetting(settingName, defaultValue)](https://github.com/netmodules/NetModules/blob/master/NetModules/Interfaces/IModule.cs#L71) wrapper method.
 The settings are stored in a JSON file and loaded using [NetTools.Serialization.Json](https://github.com/netmodules/NetTools.Serialization.Json).
 NetTools.Serialization.Json allows line comments in JSON so you can add descriptions and documentation, while JSON makes configuration files easy to read and modify.

+> [!NOTE]
+> A Module doesn't need to worry about how settings are provided unless it's a settings provider Module!

-When added to your project, this module is set to `AutoLoad` and `LoadFirst`, with a high `LoadPriority` and a lowest `HandlePriority`.
+When added to your project, this module is attributed with `AutoLoad` and `LoadFirst`, a high `LoadPriority` and a lowest `HandlePriority`.

+See [NetModules.Interfaces.IModuleAttribute](https://github.com/netmodules/NetModules/blob/main/NetModules/Interfaces/IModuleAttribute.cs) and [NetModules.Attributes.ModuleAttribute](https://github.com/netmodules/NetModules/blob/main/NetModules/Attributes/ModuleAttribute.cs) for detailed explanation regarding module attributes.

 This means that the module should be ready to serve required settings to other modules while they are loading, and if another settings provider module is loaded with a higher `HandlePriority`, it will override the settings provided by this module.
-This allows for a flexible and extensible settings architecture, where multiple modules can provide settings, and the most appropriate one will be used based on priority.
+This allows for a flexible and extensible settings architecture, where multiple modules can provide settings, and the most appropriate module will be used based on priority.

 ## Features